-- •Your name, address, and telephone number; - Documents reflecting your purchase or lease of a new motor vehicle and/or purchase of the applicable replacement part.
+•Your name, address, and telephone number;

+• Documents reflecting your purchase or lease of a new motor vehicle and/or purchase of the applicable replacement part.
 Purchase or lease documentation should include: (a) the date of purchase or lease, (b) the make and model year of the new motor vehicle, (c) the state where the new motor vehicle was purchased or leased, and (d) the amount paid.
-Replacement part documentation should include: (a) the date of purchase, (b) type of replacement part purchased, (c) the state where the replacement part was purchased, and (d) the amount paid; - •The name of the Settling Defendant whose Settlement you are objecting to or commenting on; - •The automotive part case that is the subject of your objection(s) or comments; - •The reasons you object to the Settlement, along with any supporting materials; and - Your signature.
+Replacement part documentation should include: (a) the date of purchase, (b) type of replacement part purchased, (c) the state where the replacement part was purchased, and (d) the amount paid;

+•The name of the Settling Defendant whose Settlement you are objecting to or commenting on;

+•The automotive part case that is the subject of your objection(s) or comments;

+•The reasons you object to the Settlement, along with any supporting materials; and parts and Settling Defendants, it is beyond dispute that the Court received objections lacking this information.